Salah Abdel-Haq: Views

-In June 2025, The Acting Supreme Guide of the Muslim Brotherhood, Salah Abdel Haq, affirmed his full support for the Islamic Republic of Iran in confronting the Iran-Israel clash.
-Abdel-Haq notes in a letter addressed to Iran’s Supreme Leader Ayatollah Ali Khamenei that "the current conflict is not an isolated Iranian battle, but rather a new chapter in the ongoing targeting of the regional resistance movement, particularly due to Iran’s support for the Palestinian resistance".
-He described the Israeli assault as a strategic escalation aimed at reinforcing the occupation’s dominance over the region.
+In June 2025, the Acting Supreme Guide of the Muslim Brotherhood, Salah Abdel Haq, affirmed his full support for the Islamic Republic of Iran in confronting the Twelve-Day War between Iran and Israel.
+Abdel-Haq notes in a letter addressed to Iran's Supreme Leader Ayatollah Ali Khamenei that "the current conflict is not an isolated Iranian battle, but rather a new chapter in the ongoing targeting of the regional resistance movement, particularly due to Iran’s support for the Palestinian resistance".
+He described the Israeli assault as a strategic escalation aimed at reinforcing the occupation's dominance over the region.
 Abdel-Haq argued that this move has been facilitated by unconditional backing from the United States and several Western countries.
 Abdel-Haq notes that the Israeli occupation does not differentiate between nations, sects, or religious denominations in its attacks, but rather targets all those who support the resistance project — whether it be a key state like the Islamic Republic of Iran, or Islamic movements, including the Muslim Brotherhood.

 The Acting Supreme Guide of the Muslim Brotherhood called for unifying ranks and overcoming sectarian and historical differences to confront the "common enemy," emphasising that what the region is experiencing, from Palestine to Lebanon, Yemen, and Iran, requires a comprehensive Islamic strategic unity.